MicroEJ/docs/PlatformDeveloperGuide/uiFontGenerator.rst

 .. note::

-   The list file must be specified in the MicroEJ Application launcher (see :ref:`application_options`).
+   The list file must be specified in the application launcher (see :ref:`application_options`).
 However, all files in application classpath with suffix ``.fonts.list`` are automatically parsed by the Font Generator tool.